j0z/SwanBot/docs/api.md

 accept basically any form of data.
 Let's take the above example and break it apart.

-    {'param':'create_node','type':'twitter','public':True,
+    {'param':'create_node','query':{'type':'twitter','public':True,
-        'filter':{'type':'tweet'},
+        'filter':{'type':'tweet'}},
         'apikey':'<APIKEY>'}

-When the server sees that the `param` is set to `create_node`, the rest of the payload is sent to a function that creates and returns a node with the same information.
+When the server sees that the `param` is set to `create_node`, the contents of `query` is sent to a function that creates and returns a node with the same information.
 The only required key is `type`, leaving everything else up to you.